A new cohomology class on the moduli space of curves: Existence

 A stable twisted curve, with group $\bz_2$, is a 1-dimensional orbifold, or stack, $\cc$ such that generic points of $\cc$ have trivial isotropy group and non-trivial orbifold points have isotropy group $\bz_2$.
-A stable twisted curve is equipped with a map which forgets the orbifold structure $\rho:\cc\to C$ where $C$ is a stable curve known as the the coarse curve of $\cc$.
+A stable twisted curve is equipped with a map which forgets the orbifold structure $\rho:\cc\to C$ where $C$ is a stable curve known as the coarse curve of $\cc$.
 We say that $\cc$ is smooth if its coarse curve $C$ is smooth.
-Each nodal point of $\cc$ (corresponding to a nodal point of $C$) has non-trivial isotropy group and all other points of $\cc$ with non-trivial isotropy group are labeled points of $\cc$.
+Each nodal point of $\cc$ (corresponding to a nodal point of $C$) has non-trivial isotropy group, the local picture at each node is $\{xy = 0\}/\bz_2$ with $\bz_2$-action given by $(-1)\cdot(x, y) = (-x, -y)$, and all other points of $\cc$ with non-trivial isotropy group are labeled points of $\cc$.

 A line bundle $L$ over $\cc$ is a locally equivariant bundle over the local charts, such that at each nodal point there is an equivariant isomorphism of fibres.
 Hence each orbifold point $p$ associates a representation of $\bz_2$ on $L|_p$ acting by multiplication by $\exp(2\pi i\lambda_p)$ for $\lambda_p=0$ or $\frac12$.
-One says $L$ is {\em banded} by $\lambda_p$.
+One says $L$ is {\em banded} at $p$ by $\lambda_p$.
 The equivariant isomorphism at nodes guarantees that the representations agree on each local irreducible component at the node.

-The sheaf of local sections $\co_\cc(L)$ pushes forward to a sheaf $|L|:=\rho_*\co_\cc(L)$ on $C$ which can be identified with the local sections of $L$ invariant under the $\bz_2$ action.
-Away from nodal points $|L|$ is locally free, hence a line bundle.
-The pull-back bundle $\rho^*(|L|)=L\otimes\bigotimes_{i\in I}\co(-p_i)$ where $L$ is banded by the non-trivial representation precisely at $p_i$ for $i\in I$.
-Hence $\deg|L|=\deg L-\frac12 |I|$.
-At nodal points, the push-forward $|L|$ is locally free when $L$ is banded by the trivial representation, and $|L|$ is a torsion-free sheaf that is not locally free when $L$ is banded by the non-trivial representation.
-See \cite{FJRQua} for a nice description of these ideas.

 The canonical bundle $\omega_\cc$ of $\cc$ is generated by $dz$ for any local coordinate $z$.
 At an orbifold point $x=z^2$ the canonical bundle $\omega_\cc$ is generated by $dz$ hence it is banded by $\frac12$ i.e. $dz\mapsto-dz$ under $z\mapsto -z$.
 Over the coarse curve $\omega_C$ is generated by $dx=2zdz$.
 In other words $\rho^*\omega_C\not\cong\omega_\cc$ however $\omega_C\cong\rho_*\omega_\cc$.
-Moreover, $\deg\omega_C=-\chi=2g-2$ and
+Moreover, $\deg\omega_C=2g-2$ and

 For $\omega_\cc^{\text{log}}=\omega_\cc(p_1,...,p_n)$, locally $\frac{dx}{x}=2\frac{dz}{z}$ so $\rho^*\omega_C^{\text{log}}\cong\omega_\cc^{\text{log}}$ and $\deg\omega_C^{\text{log}}=2g-2+n=\deg\omega_\cc^{\text{log}}$.